 “Nothing goes away, until it has taught us what we need to know.” – Pema Chodron

-This is of course not referring to type of suffering like getting a leg cut off, but the basic understanding of emotions & feelings and how that relates directly to what we know to be true ABSOLUTELY.
+This is, of course, not referring to a type of suffering like getting a leg cut off, but to the basic understanding of emotions and feelings and how that relates directly to what we know to be true ABSOLUTELY.
 (Consciousness)

-Have you ever heard people claim that “They are not afraid of death?”
+Have you ever heard people claim, “They are not afraid of death?”

 Being that a good portion of the world does not know that who they are absolutely, they would not need to claim such a term.

-I’ve heard many claim they are not afraid of death but never claimed that sentiment with context that “the mind” is not afraid of death, no they claim “I”.
+I’ve heard many claim they are not afraid of death, but they never claimed that sentiment with in the context that “the mind” is not afraid of death, no they claim “I.”

 The only thing that the mind can know about “I” is that it does not know.